 Mechanisation and automation of the factory was completed in the mid 1950s.
 A fully-automated plant for manufacturing custard powder was installed in 1957.
 Products were exported to 77 countries.

 The business remained family-owned, and in the late 1950s four members of the Duff family sat on the board of directors.

-In 1961 H G Green & Co Ltd of Brighton, manufacturer of cake mixes and George Borwick baking powder, proposed a merger.
+H G Green & Co Ltd of Brighton, manufacturer of cake mixes and George Borwick baking powder, proposed a merger in 1961.
 However the amalgamation was abandoned following insufficient shareholder support.

 Nearly 30 percent of production was exported by 1962.